reidpat/gamify-402/README.md

     auth.js -> Handles user log in/out
     processing.js -> where the users values are being rendered (xp, level, streaks, ect...)
-    rescueTimeDisplay.js -> Rendering the graph for all the RescueTime data
+    rescueTimeDisplay.js -> Rendering the graph for all the RescueTime data css/
+    styles.css -> all of the things that make the final product look pretty

 functions/
   index.js -> All of the firebase cloud functions.
 Handles all the server-side code